kdoeodkdokdkdkdododiieieie/kdoeodkdokdkdkdododiieieie.github.io/index.md

-# ello!!
+# Hey there!

-Hey!
-Call me Kodie.
+I'm Kodie!
 * **😼 ISTP-T**
   * Am an introvert.
 Don't talk to me, I'll talk to you.
 * ✏️ I like sketching and writing.